Bhimgouda/test/challenge-2.md

 5. U64 and U256
 6. I64 and I256

-All the coco variables are when declared with a particular type are initialized with their respective **zero/default values**.
+All the coco variables when declared with a particular type are initialized with their respective **zero/default values**.

 ### Note